Diyi2020/Diyi2020.github.io/_pages/about.md

 I’m also excited to explore the machine learning and quantum computing for __scientific computing__, with a focus on condensed matter problems.
 Outside of math and algorithms, I have a strong interest in the sciences, and I’m constantly seeking to deepen my understanding of quantum phenomena including electronic properties and light-matter interaction in exotic materials.

 I am organizing a __quantum error correction seminar__ from Spring 2024 to Winter 2025.
 The main goal is to understand why it is believed that __a quantum computer can be built__.
+Very Very recently, I am convinced that quantum computer can be built and maybe within __one__ decade.

 Recent focus: